webshotapi/python-client/README.md

 # WebShotApi.com API client for Python

+Capture and store website snapshots effortlessly with our SaaS service.
-Take screenshot and save image in JPG, PNG, PDF.
-You can also extract selectors for all HTML elements with coordinates and css styles after browser rendering.
+Save images in popular formats such as JPG, PNG, and PDF.
+Additionally, extract selectors for every HTML element, complete with coordinates and CSS styles post-browser rendering.
-In our api you can create project and send all you urls to queue.
-Our server will do all the work for you
+Utilize our API to create projects and seamlessly queue up all your URLs.
+Let our servers handle the workload, ensuring a hassle-free experience for you.

 Full documentation about our api you can find in this website [Website screenshot API DOCS](https://webshotapi.com/docs/)